seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

  -  GGACGACATGACGTACGACTTTACGTACGACTAGC

 \hint
 An alignment is called overlap alignment if it allows free end-gaps at each sequence end.
-In this configuration overlaps between two sequences can be computed which is a common use case during the overlap layout consensus assembly.
+With this configuration overlaps between two sequences can be computed which is a common use case during the overlap layout consensus assembly.
 \endhint
 \endassignment